5 Top Tips for Working Productively from Home

 It’s also very rewarding when you tick something off your list the next day.
 It gives you momentum and motivation to keep completing each task on your agenda.

-It may sound like an odd one to help productivity, but this tip is very important.
+It may sound odd to help productivity, but this tip is very important.
 Other than the obvious benefits like being hygienic, getting ready for the day (and not staying in your PJs) allows time for your brain to wake up.
 You’ll also feel like a fully functioning adult ready to take on the day.

 Working as soon as you wake up leaves you feeling sluggish and demotivated.
 Doing such a small thing as showering and changing your clothes will get you in the right mindset.

-You do not need to wear uncomfortable corporate office wear but even athleisure is way better than wearing last night’s PJs!
+You do not need to wear uncomfortable corporate office wear, but even athleisure is way better than wearing last night’s PJs!

 It’s an unsaid fact that not a single person works at 100% throughout the entire day, morning to night.
 You’ll have times when you feel at your most productive and times when you’ll dip and need a coffee or a little break.

-Save your most productive times of the day for your bigger more challenging tasks.
+Save your most productive times of the day for your bigger, more challenging tasks.
 We’ve found mornings are the best time of the day for bigger projects.
-This is when we’re feeling fresh, full of coffee and motivated.
+This is when we’re feeling fresh, full of coffee, and motivated.

-You’ll know when you’re most productive so build your plan around those times to fully get the most out of the day.
+You’ll know when you’re most productive, so build your plan around those times to fully get the most out of the day.
 If you do find yourself slipping or becoming less productive, try setting time limits.

 A good one for working from home is to use your washing machine or dishwasher as a timer to work solidly for 30 minutes to an hour.
 Then take a break when your washing or dishes are finished.
-It makes you feel like you're being doubly productive getting your work and household chores done, all in one.
+It makes you feel like you're being doubly productive, getting your work and household chores done all in one.

-4. Designated workspace
+4. Designated Workspace

 If you’re lucky enough to have a spare room that you’re not using or you already have an office, you’re one of only a few who have this luxury.